General

 Ball State only has 3 authorized signatories who can sign for the university.
 Improper signing can delay your project.
 We strongly advise you don’t do it.

-Check with your designated Grant Manager and communicate your needs with your sponsor.
+Check with your designated Grant Manager.
 While the steps might vary based on the original agreement, timely communication with the appropriate personnel will allow you to meet your needs and that of the project.
 We are here to help!

 SPA utilizes Cayuse as a tool to ensure that all parties who need to be aware are aware.
 SPA is here to help ensure agreements both meet the needs of the project and protect the University.

-Generally no. Proposal require AOR (Authorized Organization Representative) signature and Grant Agreement must be signed by an Authorized Official for the University.
+Generally no. Proposals require AOR (Authorized Organization Representative) signature and Grant Agreements must be signed by an Authorized Official for the University.
 SPA will facilitate getting these signatures.
 If there is a signature required by the PI, SPA will reach out and let you know.

 Please check with your Grant Manager about the SPA processes that may be available to you based on the needs of your project.
 While some awards can only start upon full execution the agreement mechanism determines whether or not pre-award cost are allowable, it is best to check with SPA to make sure.
 If you incur costs prior to an agreement being signed your department may be on the hook for those costs.